 For the inspection that is required every five years, the Committee will appoint an inspection team composed of

-the Senior Executive; and
+the Senior Director, or designee; and

 up to two additional members, who may be other State Bar staff, members of the Committee, educational consultants, or representatives from a registered law school.

 Within ten days of receiving notice of an inspection, a law school has the right to challenge the appointment of an inspector and to request an alternative appointment.
 Grounds for a challenge are that an appointee is biased or has a financial interest in or is employed by a competing institution.
 An allegation of bias must be documented by written evidence.
-The Senior Executive will consider the challenge and may appoint an alternative member for good cause.
-The Senior Executive’s decision will be issued within thirty days of receipt of the challenge.
+The Senior Director will consider the challenge and may appoint an alternative member for good cause.
+The Senior Director’s decision will be issued within thirty days of receipt of the challenge.

-A person or team appointed to make an inspection must provide the Committee with a written report of its findings and recommendations within sixty days of completing its inspection.
-Once it has received a report, the Committee must send the law school a copy of it within sixty days.
+A person or team appointed to make an inspection must provide the Senior Director with a written report of its findings and recommendations within ninety days of completing its inspection.
+Within sixty days of receipt by the Senior Director of the report, a copy must be sent to the law school.

-Within fifteen days of receiving an inspection report, the law school must notify the Committee that it accepts the report or objects to it in whole or in part.
-An objection must be supported by documentation.
+Within thirty days of receiving an inspection report, the law school must notify the Senior Director that it accepts the report or objects to it in whole or in part.
+An objection must be supported by relevant documentation.
+The report and the law school’s response will be provided to the Committee for consideration during its next regularly scheduled meeting providing that the deadline for the posting such agenda matters and materials permit it.

 Within sixty days of receiving an inspection report and any law school objections, the Committee will